amehlhase316/ser321examples/Sockets/Echo_Java/README.md

 A simple Echo server.
 The server sends back what it receives.
-This version is compatible with the Echo_C examples.
+This version is compatible with the Echo_C and Echo_Python examples.

 Run the server:
   - gradle runServer -Pport=PORT